shawonsom/Linux_Basic_to_Advance/Linux-for-DevOps.md

 The group designation can be used to grant teammates and/or collaborators shared access to an owner's files and directories, and provides a convenient way to grant access to multiple users.

-- [ ] Permissions are applied on three levels:-
+- [ ] 💡Permissions are applied on three levels:-
     * Owner or User level  `u`
     * Group level  `g`
     * Others level `o` & `a` for all users

-- [ ] Access modes - Each file or directory has three basic permission types
+- [ ] 💡Access modes - Each file or directory has three basic permission types
     * **r** - read only
     * **w** - write/edit/delete/append
     * **x** - execute/run a command

-- [ ] Access modes are different on file and directory:-
+- [ ] 💡Access modes are different on file and directory:-

 | Permissions | Files           | Directory |
 |:-----: |:---         |:---   |